Adopt a dog or cat from MADACC!

 Dogs with an asterisk (*) in front of their name are off stray hold and available for adoption at MADACC.

-Adoption Fees are determined for each animal individually, the ranges are as follows:
+Adoption Fees are determined for each animal individually, the ranges are as follows (All Milwaukee County Residents will be charged an additional $12 for a license at the time of adoption):

-If you are interested in adopting an animal from MADACC please contact us and submit an application.
-Other animals on our website will be transferred to area shelters and rescue partners for adoption.
-If you find an animal and bring it in to MADACC, and are interested in adopting the animal if it is not reclaimed by an owner, please fill out an application while at our facility and you will have priority adoption status for that animal.
+If you are interested in adopting an animal from MADACC please come into MADACC during our adoption hours M-F 1 -7 pm and S-S 11-4 pm.
+Some of the animals on our website will be transferred to area shelters and rescue partners for adoption.
+If you find an animal and bring it in to MADACC, and are interested in adopting the animal if it is not reclaimed by an owner, please discuss this with the Customer Service Representative while at our facility and you will have priority adoption status for that animal.
 Please note that finders will still need to go through the same approval process as any other potential adopter.
+Please note, if the animal is sick or injured, finders will not be eligible to adopt the animal.

-To assist further in the placement of adoptable animals, cooperative efforts exist between MADACC and Milwaukee area humane societies, regional breed rescue groups, and wildlife sanctuary centers.
-All adoptable or potentially adoptable animals that have completed their stray hold period and were not claimed by their owner are offered to our animal placement partners.
+To assist further in the placement of adoptable animals, cooperative efforts exist between MADACC and other humane societies, regional breed rescue groups, and wildlife sanctuary centers.
+Many adoptable or potentially adoptable animals that have completed their stray hold period and are not claimed by their owner are offered to our animal placement partners.